 - Study grants (1 to 6 months)

-Support is available both for short-term visits (for instance to complete final dissertations) and for study visits of up to a semester (doctoral candidates not eligible), preferably at non-European institutions, in the form of contributions to monthly accommodation and subsistence costs and a one-off flat contribution to travel costs (monthly accommodation and maintenance subsidy for 3 months max., one-off flat-rate contribution to travel costs)
+Support is available both for short-term visits (for instance to complete final dissertations) and for study visits of up to a semester (doctoral candidates not eligible), preferably at non-European institutions (also including UK).

-Funding available for student placements (one-off flat-rate travel allowance – doctoral candidates not eligible) outside Europe.
-In exceptional cases, funding may be available for placements within Europe, but only for students who have already taken part in an ERASMUS-funded placement (one-off flat-rate travel allowance)
+Funding available for student placements (doctoral candidates not eligible) outside Europe.
+In exceptional cases, funding may be available for placements within Europe, but only for students who have already taken part in an ERASMUS-funded placement.

 - Language courses (3 weeks to 6 months)

 Grant available for undergraduates, masters and doctoral candidates undertaking language courses (full-time courses of at least 25 hours/week with the exception of English, French and A1-level Spanish) at state or private universities in any country worldwide.